 In 1993 an annex was opened at Gillespie Field, El Cajon, to house additional and larger aircraft and in 1996 the museum changed its name to the San Diego Air & Space Museum to better reflect its mission and collection.

 The museum is divided into galleries containing original and reproduction aircraft and spacecraft, emphasising the contribution San Diego has made to aviation.

-During my visit the museum was preparing for a function that evening in the Edwin D. McKellar Pavillion of Flight, which considerably hindered photography and as a result i was unable to capture all the exhibits.
-The Pavillion of Flight was closed to the public but the staff were very considerate in allowing myself quick access to capture the images shown.
+During my visit the museum was preparing for a function that evening in the Edwin D. McKellar Pavilion of Flight, which considerably hindered photography and as a result i was unable to capture all the exhibits.
+The Pavilion of Flight was closed to the public but the staff were very considerate in allowing myself quick access to capture the images shown.